-- There were no public inquiries in 2019 related to PHP's operating plans that may affect First Nations.
+- There were no public inquiries in 2020 related to PHP's operating plans that may affect First Nations. - There were no harvests in 2020 that occurred in identified medicinal plant areas.

 PHP Work Instruction 'Aboriginal Values - Suspending Operations'

 HCV - Traditional Cultural Identity